tymyrddin/red-app/source/docs/sockets/README.md

 WebSockets are widely used in modern web applications.
 They are initiated over HTTP and provide long-lived connections with asynchronous communication in both directions.

 WebSockets are used for all kinds of purposes, including performing user actions and transmitting sensitive information.
-Virtually any web security vulnerability that arises with regular HTTP can also arise in relation to WebSockets communications.
+Virtually any HTTP web security vulnerability can also exist in WebSockets communications.

 ## Why?